TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/JumpCloud.md

 Removes the association between a JumpCloud system or a JumpCloud system group from a JumpCloud command

 ### [Remove-JCGsuiteMember](Remove-JCGsuiteMember.md)
-Removes users or usergroups from a GSuite Cloud Directory Instance
+Removes a user or usergroup from a GSuite instance

 ### [Remove-JCOffice365Member](Remove-JCOffice365Member.md)
-Removes users or usergroups from an Office365 Cloud Directory Instance
+Removes a user or usergroup from an Office365 instance

 ### [Remove-JCPolicy](Remove-JCPolicy.md)
 Removes a JumpCloud Policy